Alan Cavé: Early years

 Cavé's was born to Haitian parents, and spent most of his adolescent years in Haiti.
 His mother Yanick Jean was a writer, and his father is a poet, writer, and art director named Syto Cavé.
+His cousin is singer Richard Cavé of the band Carimi.
 Cavé often accompanied his famous father on his tours of the Caribbean (Martinique, Guadeloupe, Saint Lucia), France, the United States and Canada.

-Surrounded by people who loved the arts, and born to writers, it was natural for Cavé to follow in their footsteps.
-During his adolescence, Alan frequently played guitar, belting out soulful and heartfelt words and melodies that, to many audiences, seemed beyond his age.
-Cavé's performance debut happened when an actor in a play fell ill and he was asked to sing the song "La Personne".
-The enthusiastic audience reception crystallized for Cavé the desire to have a musical career, and Alan Cavé became a household name in Haiti.
+Born into a literary family, Cavé began playing guitar and writing music during his youth.
+His professional career began after a debut performance of the song "La Personne," where he filled in for an ill actor.
+Following the public's response to this performance, he chose to pursue music professionally and gained significant recognition in Haiti.

 In 1987, he met with Alex Abellard and Eddy Saint-Vil to audition, and Cavé was quickly signed for the group Zin.
 The group released their first album, "O Pa", in 1989.
 More than two decades later, Zin's guitarist-songwriter Eddy St. Vil, keyboardist and leader Alex Abellard, and its 11 band members remain popular, with sweet ballads and traditional Haitian kompa grooves.
 Cavé's voice, sometimes characterized as "seductive," considerably aided the success of the band.

 Career

-Cavé has become a prolific songwriter, with a catalogue of songs and unreleased recordings in English, French, and Haitian Creole.
-When once asked what inspires him, he answered simply: “Life and people”.
-He said he would prefer to be remembered as writer and composer, as it takes not just talent, but passion, aspiration, discipline and hard work to write songs and release an album.
-He is a sought-after performer in the French-Caribbean community.
+Alan Cavé is a songwriter with a body of work in English, French, and Haitian Creole.
+He attributes his inspiration to everyday life and human interaction, noting that his process relies on professional discipline and effort.
+He is a frequent performer within the French-Caribbean community and identifies primarily as a writer and composer.

 Cavé has collaborated with some known kompa artists and bands of the French Caribbean such as Malavoi, Mario DeVolcy, Tanya Saint-Val, Haddy N'jie and Roy Shirley.
 In 2001 he launched his first solo album, Se Pa Pou Dat, which was an enormous success.
 This album seems to transcend barriers of language and cultural sound, with its melodies popular in Japan, Africa and South America, even though listeners may not understand the words.
 He continuous to have a solo career and has released five solo kompa albums.